- this post was written over 8 years ago. Late 2016 I will be writing a new more current blog post on Ubud.

-As my next sacred rest retreat in Bali is coming up at this end of September, I feel its perfect timing to share with you my love of Bali.
+As my next slow rest retreat in Bali is coming up so I feel its perfect timing to share with you my love of Bali.
 Particularly Ubud and the amazing things this wonderful town has to offer your physical and spiritual health, and overall well being.

 Something quite special and very magical happens to me, each and every time I visit Ubud.
 I instantly feel at home.
 Strange but true.
 I begin to slow down, seem happier (I smile a lot more, you can’t help it in Bali, everyone smiles) and start to feel more connected, to my spiritual self, nature and life.